$3.99 Flat Rate Shipping* Click here for details

 What is a Fresh Sourdough Starter?

-|Most sourdough recipes call for "fresh" sourdough starter.
-Sourdough starters are comprised of yeast and bacteria.
+Many sourdough recipes call for fresh sourdough starter.
 The term "fresh" refers to a sourdough starter where the yeast and bacteria are in an optimal state of activity and are ready to leaven baked goods.
 If your sourdough starter has been maintained in the refrigerator, it is necessary to bring the starter out of hibernation before baking.

-How to Make Fresh Sourdough Starter from Scratch
+Make Fresh Sourdough Starter from Refrigerated Starter

 Repeat this process two more times prior to baking, measuring the amount of starter you have and using the same ratios prescribed above.
-By the third feeding the starter should be very bubbly and rising to double its size within 4-8 hours of being fed.
-This indicates the yeast and bacteria are creating adequate gas to properly leaven bread.
+By the third feeding the starter should be very bubbly and double in size within 4-8 hours of being fed, indicating that the yeast and bacteria are creating adequate gas to properly leaven bread.
 If not, continue feeding until the starter is bubbly and active.

 |Folding Bread Proofer|